-SB 15 exempts minor league baseball players from Kentucky's wage-andhour laws to align with the federally negotiated collective bargaining agreement.
-The CBA provides significant benefits for players, including salary increases, year-round pay, health insurance, and housing assis-
+SB 15 exempts minor league baseball players from Kentucky's wage-and-hour laws to align with the federally-negotiated collective bargaining agreement (CBA).
+The CBA provides claims.
+It updates the definition of "statement" to include estimates for casualty damages and bids or proposals related to property damage.
+Fraudulent insurance acts now explicitly include any misrepresentation of the scope of damages, including repair costs, towing, storage, and other associated expenses.